lauraleslie9t/Wordle/README.md

 In the console you can write a 5 letter word.
 Your word will be analysed and each letter will be assigned a colour.
 Green - letter is in the word in the correct place.
 Yellow - letter is in the word but the wrong position.
-Gray - Letter is not in the word.
+Gray - letter is not in the word.

 Future Improvements/TODO
 -Show the status of all chars [a-z] cafter each guess.